ukparliament/ontologies/procedure/meta/editor/data-graphs/instance-data/data-loading.md

 ### Route, Path, AvailableThing, availabilityOf, Availability, hasAvailabilityStatus, fromStep, toStep and inProcedure

-We need to flag routes forming part of a non-component procedure as being not necessary for export, where those routes also form part of a component procedure.
+We need to flag routes forming part of a non-component procedure as being not required for export, where those routes also form part of a component procedure.

 We add a <code>is_included_in_export</code> boolean to the procedurerouteprocedure join table.